davar-playgrounds/vagrant-oracle-cloud-insfrastructure/MySQL_Support_Exercise/Responses.md

 					) ENGINE=MyISAM;
 					```

-				1. Move the flags from the enrollments table to the enrollment_flags table:
+				1. Move the flags from the enrollments table to the enrollment_flags table.
 					1. For each row in the enrollments table:
+						1. Create a row in the enrollment_flags table.
+						1. Set enrollment_flags.enrollment_id to the value of enrollment.enrollment_id.
-						1. For each flag in the comma-separated list in the enrollment_flags column of the current row:
+						1. For each flag in the comma-separated list in enrollment.enrollment_flags, e.g. for a flag 'F':
-						    1. If there is no column named for the flag, in the enrollment_flags _table_; e.g. for a flag 'F', a column named F, in the enrollment_flags _table_:
+						    1. If in the enrollment_flags table there is no column named for the flag e.g. if there is no column enrollment_flags.F.
-								1. Create a column named for the flag, in the enrollments_flags _table_; e.g. for a flag 'F', create a column enrollment_flags.F.
+								1. Create in the enrollments_flags table a column named for the flag e.g. create a column enrollment_flags.F.
-						1. Create a corresponding row in the enrollment_flags table.
-						1. Set enrollment_flags.enrollment_id of the corresponding row to the value of enrollment.enrollment_id of the current row.
-						1. For each flag in the comma-separated list in the enrollment_flags column of the current row:
-							1. Set the value of the respective (named for the flag) column in the corresponding row in the enrollment_flags table to TRUE; e.g. for 'F' set enrollment_flags.F to 1 in the corresponding row.
+							1. Set the value of the column named for the flag to 1 (aka TRUE) e.g. set enrollment_flags.F to 1.
-							1. Remove the flag from the comma-separated list.
+							1. Remove the flag from the comma-separated list in enrollment.enrollment_flags e.g. remove 'F' from the list.
-							1. If the flag is the last of the comma-separated values:
+							1. If the flag is the last of the comma-separated values in enrollment.enrollment_flags e.g. if 'F' is the last flag in the list:
-								1. Set the value of enrollment_flags of the current row to NULL.
+								1. Set the value of enrollment_flags to NULL.
-				1. When the enrollment_flags column is NULL in every row of the enrollment table, remove the enrollment_flags column from the enrollment table.
+				1. When the enrollment.enrollment_flags column is NULL in every row, remove the enrollment_flags column from the enrollment table.
-				1. Make the following changes to the SELECT:
+				1. Make the following changes to the SELECT.
 					1. Replace `e.enrollment_flags` with `ef.enrollment_flags`
 					1. Append to the FROM: `INNER JOIN enrollment_flags ef ON e.enrollment_id = ef.enrollment_id`
 					1. Delete from the WHERE: `AND FIND_IN_SET('F', e.enrollment_flags) != 0`